 1.5.
-Trying Out Stateless Sessions
+Trying Out Client-Based Sessions

 In the "Trying It Out" section, you successfully configured AM and viewed the iPlanetDirectoryPro session cookie.
-The session cookie contains information for AM or a policy agent to locate the session data object on the server.
-Sessions that are stored on the server are called stateful, which is the default configuration at the realm level.
+The session cookie contains information for AM or a web or Java agent to locate the session data object on the server.
+By default, sessions are stored in the Core Token Service (CTS) token store.

-AM also supports stateless sessions, in which the authenticated user's session is stored on the client (for example, in an HTTP browser cookie), not on the server.
+AM also supports client-based sessions, in which the authenticated user's session is stored on the client (for example, in an HTTP browser cookie), not on the server.
 The session cookie cannot be updated until the session ends, when the user logs out or the session expires.

-To try out stateless sessions, see "Implementing Session State" in the Authentication and Single Sign-On Guide.
+To try out client-based sessions, see "Implementing Client-Based Sessions" in the Authentication and Single Sign-On Guide.

-Chapter 2 Where To Go From Here
+^{Chapter 2} Where To Go From Here